tari-project/tari-dan/README.md

 You can read about the technical specifications of the DAN in the [RFCs](https://rfc.tari.com).

-If you're looking for the core Tari base layer code, it's an [this repository](https://github.com/tari-project/tari)
+If you're looking for the core Tari base layer code, it's an [this repository](https://github.com/tari-project/tari).

+If this is the first time you are executing `cargo build`, you should first run `npm run build` in the `tari_indexer_web_ui` repo, as explainedin `./applications/tari_indexer_web_ui.README.md`.

 ## Tari DAN Validator node